Bryx-taffid/Bryx-taffid/README.md

 Apart from my school programming skills, I used Linux in the past and I'm interested in Linux and Open-Source.

 <!-- **Bryx-taffid/Bryx-taffid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
-- 🔭 I’m currently working on projects for School, because I'm a pupil.
+- I’m a pupil, so I'm working on projects for school.
-- 🌱 I’m currently learning C#, ASP.NET, Docker stuff and Python, and maybe I will learn Rust in my leisure time.
+- I’m currently learning C#, ASP.NET, Docker stuff and Python in school.
+- I'm interested in Security, Privacy, Linux and a bit in Open-Source.
-- 😄 Pronouns: he/him
+- Pronouns: he/him

 <!-- - 🤔 I’m looking for help with ...